Meet Kris

 The Work

 I don't make plates.
-I don't really make mugs either — except when I do, and then they have owls on them and they're a little unhinged in the best possible way.
+I don't really make mugs either — except when I do, and then they have animals or plants on them and they're a little unhinged in the best possible way.

 What I actually make: forms that look different from every angle.
 Pieces that catch morning light one way and afternoon light another.
 Objects you can rotate one degree a day and discover something new for a year — and then start over, because you've forgotten what you saw twelve months ago.

 The process is play.
-The result is permanent.
+The result is art at full value.

 Sculptural Works — Collector pieces starting from €1,500.
 These are the things born in my mind that demanded to exist.
 The lotus that took three firings.
 The torus forms.
 The compositions.
 One of a kind.
 Not for holding soup.

 Functional & Whimsical — Starting from €80.
-Owl mugs.
+Whimsical mugs.
 Sgraffito bowls.
-Geometric sake cups and vases hand-built in black stoneware by finger-mushing alone.
 Usable.
-Still strange.
+Still unique.
 Still unmistakably mine.

 On Light and Time

-Turn them.
+Turn them to change your perspective.
 Come back tomorrow.
 Come back in six months.
 The fired form doesn't change — but you do, and the light does, and suddenly a curve you've looked at a hundred times is doing something you've never seen before.

 That's not an accident.
 That's the point.